jfehrle/coq/doc/sphinx/language/gallina-extensions.rst

 Thanks to this mechanism, ``.vo`` files are made available through the logical name of the folder they are in, extended with their own basename.
-For example, the name associated to the file ``path/fOO/Bar/File.vo`` is ``Lib.fOO.Bar.File``.
+For example, the name associated with the file ``path/fOO/Bar/File.vo`` is ``Lib.fOO.Bar.File``.
 The same caveat applies for invalid identifiers.
 When compiling a source file, the ``.vo`` file stores its logical name, so that an error is issued if it is loaded with the wrong loadpath afterwards.

-Some folders have a special status and are automatically put in the path. |Coq| commands associate automatically a logical path to files in the repository trees rooted at the directory from where the command is launched, ``coqlib/user-contrib/``, the directories listed in the ``$COQPATH``, ``${XDG_DATA_HOME}/coq/`` and ``${XDG_DATA_DIRS}/coq/``
+Some folders have a special status and are automatically added to the loadpath. |Coq| commands associate automatically a logical path to files in the repository trees rooted at the directory from where the command is launched, ``coqlib/user-contrib/``, the directories listed in the ``$COQPATH``, ``${XDG_DATA_HOME}/coq/`` and ``${XDG_DATA_DIRS}/coq/``